Updated April 8, 2023

-- Hybrid Test Framework: This test framework takes advantage of both Keyword and data-driven framework.
-During this test, excel files are used as keywords which maintain test cases.
+- Hybrid Test Framework: This test framework takes advantage of both Keyword and data-driven frameworks.
+During this test, excel files are used as keywords that maintain test cases.
 Also, the data provider of the testing framework is used for test data.

 Below mentioned are the components or tools of the Framework:

-- Testing Framework: TestNG: – Inspired by JUnit and NUnit, TestNG is a testing framework.
-The new extended functionalities of TestNG has made it more powerful and easier compared to other testing frameworks.
-It also supports ReportNG; which is a simple HTML reporting plug-in and XLST plug-ins.
+- Testing Framework: TestNG Inspired by JUnit and NUnit, TestNG is a testing framework.
+The new extended functionalities of TestNG have made it more powerful and easier compared to other testing frameworks.
+It also supports ReportNG, which is a simple HTML reporting plug-in and XLST plug-ins.
 This serves the purpose of customizing or extending the default TestNG reporting style.
-Also, it provides the ability to implement ‘IReporter’; an interface which can be implemented to generate customized TestNG reports.
-The ‘generateReport()’ method functions after all the other suites have completed its execution and give the report to the specified output directory.
+Also, it provides the ability to implement ‘IReporter’, an interface that can be implemented to generate customized TestNG reports.
+The ‘generateReport()’ method functions after all the other suites have completed their execution and gives the report to the specified output directory.

 It is necessary to go through these points while developing a Selenium Framework:

-- Choosing a unit test framework–One must select a unit test framework that would act as the base like TestNG, which is amongst the renowned unit test framework.
-It eliminates most of the limitations of the traditional framework and offers developers with the ability to script more flexible and powerful tests.
+- Choosing a Unit Test Framework: One must select a unit test framework that would act as the base like TestNG, which is amongst the renowned unit test framework.
+It eliminates most of the limitations of the traditional framework and offers developers the ability to script more flexible and powerful tests.

-- Deciding how to build, version control, and implement CI/CD–This includes Build tool and dependency managers used by the framework.
+- Deciding how to Build, Version Control, and Implement CI/CD: This includes the Build tool and dependency managers used by the framework.
 The automation should focus on collaborating and sharing source code with one another.
 Implement well-known CI systems like Jenkins, Bamboo, TFS, etc.

-This has been a guide to Selenium framework.
-Here we discuss the types of selenium framework and how to build a framework.
+This has been a guide to Selenium Framework.
+Here we discuss the types of selenium frameworks and how to build a framework.
 You may also look at the following articles to learn more –